splunk/public-o11y-docs/rum/rum-rules.rst

 .. meta::
    :description: Write custom rules to group URLs based on criteria that matches your business specifications, and organize data to match your business needs.
 Group URLs by both path and domain.

+Splunk RUM automatically groups URLs together based on default rules that capture errors and metrics, such as page load and route change duration, JavaScript errors, back-end errors, and Web vitals.

 What are custom rules in Splunk RUM?
 ================================================